michaelmangelsdorf/myth/spec.md

     0xFC: PZ	Take PIR as page offset and store it into PC - if A is equal to zero
     0xFD: PN	Take PIR as page offset and store it into PC - if A is negative (has bit 7 set)
     0xFE: PR	Take PIR as page-index, load the index into R, set PC to 80h
     0xFF: PC	Take PIR as page-index, load the index into C, set PC to 0.
-Save return pointer into B:O. Decrement L
+Save return pointer into B_O.
+Decrement L